Juniper is currently for sale! See her listing on YachtWorld

 Water On Board

-We have a pressurized water system for our galley and head and we have manual foot pumps to save on energy when we need to.
-There’s a pressurized cockpit hose, and a small shower stall in the head.
+We have a pressurized water system for our galley, cockpit, and head.
+We have manual foot pumps to save on energy when we need to.
+There’s a small shower stall in the head and with the cockpit faucet, one can shower outside.
 In the galley, we have a salt water manual foot pump that we use to wash dishes before rinsing with fresh water.

 One interesting feature that’s built into our boat is the rainwater catchment system.
 Our toerails are high so once you close off the starboard scuppers and open the water fill cap located on the starboard side, the rain does the rest.
 If it fills up, the overflow is located in the galley sink, so you know it is full, and then you can open the seacock inside the boat for the scupper.
 No need to even go out and get soaked.
 This system fills only the aft water tank.